 Symptoms of anxiety can vary, but may include:

 - Restlessness and difficulty concentrating

 - Strong or irregular heartbeat

-A full list of symptoms of anxiety can be found on the NHS website.
+A fuller list of symptoms of anxiety can be found on the NHS website.

 Taking it further

-If you are advised to talk to a professional, or you feel you should, there are a few options at university.
+If you are advised to talk to a professional, or you feel you should, here are some of your options.

-GPs can be a good port of call to help you pinpoint what you’re feeling but also to put you in contact with the relevant services you need.
+GPs can be a good port of call to help you pinpoint what you’re feeling and also to put you in contact with the relevant services you need.

-Nearly every university in the UK has a free counselling service.
+Universities in the UK typically offer a free counselling service.
 The process of booking a session does vary: some simply require you to fill out an online form and others will take you through a few stages to ensure you get the right support.
 However, counselling slots do fill up quickly, which can catch people out later in the term (ie when exam stress sets in).

 GP practices often have drop-in clinics.
 These can be a good way to get a professional opinion without seeking out counselling.
 They can also be useful if you’d like to talk about someone you’re worried about.